williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-Once extensions are enabled in IIS, we need to rename one of the files in our osTicket folder.
+Once extensions are enabled in IIS, you need to rename one of the files in our osTicket folder.
 Go onto file explorer and search for
 C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php

 Rename the file from "ost-sampleconfig.php" to "ost-config.php"

 Next, right-click on the file and go to properties.
 In properties, click security, then advance, and disable the inheritance.
 Then select remove all inherited permissions from this object.

-Now we will add new permissions.
+Now you will add new permissions.
 Click add

 </p>